cbermudez97/cuba-weather-dart/example/README.md

-# Cuba Weather Example
+# Cuba Weather Examples

 Example of Dart client for [www.redcuba.cu](https://www.redcuba.cu) weather API.
-Given a location in Cuba, if it is within the permitted locations, meteorological data on the location is obtained.
+Given a location in Cuba, if it is within the permitted locations, weather data on the location is obtained.

 ```[dart]
 import 'dart:io';